floriangrundig/junit-karma-testrunner/README.md

 </code></pre>
 With the KarmaTestSuiteRunner annotations you can configure your the server where the test results will be reported and the karma config.
 With @BeforeClass and @AfterClass you can setup and cleanup your test scenario when running e2e tests.

+There're several more configuration points using the annotations in KarmaTestSuiteRunner: de.is24.util.karmatestrunner.junit.KarmaTestSuiteRunner.KarmaProcessName -> defaults to "karma" for linux and mac os, "karma.cmd" for windows os

+de.is24.util.karmatestrunner.junit.KarmaTestSuiteRunner.KarmaProcessArgs -> defaults to "start"

+de.is24.util.karmatestrunner.junit.KarmaTestSuiteRunner.KarmaStartupScripts -> you can setup the karma environment e.g. path setup or browser bin location variables by yourself via a shell or batch script

+de.is24.util.karmatestrunner.junit.KarmaTestSuiteRunner.KarmaRemoteServerPort -> defaults to 9889

+You can overwrite all annotations by using the following system properties: karma.process.name karma.process.args karma.startup.scripts karma.remoteServerPort

+With the system properties you can overwrite the environment specifics to run the tests on a dev machine and a ci server without code changes...